 It takes the average person six months to decide if they want to marry someone.
 For some men and women, it might take longer.

-If he's a commitment-phobe, the prospect of being tied down scares him.
+If he's a commitment-phobe, or avoidant, the prospect of being tied down scares him.
 He might have serious commitment issues due to childhood trauma or past relationships that ended badly.

 When pressed about his reluctance to commit, he might get defensive or dismiss the discussion altogether.
 Unfortunately, nothing anyone says or does will change his mind if he isn't ready to deal with his issues head-on.